momentum-design/momentum-ui/web-components/README.md

 **`Momentum UI Web Components`** is a resuable, component based, flexible React library available as npm module.
 It provides set of UI components and utilities based on [Momentum Design](https://momentum.design).

-Checkout the [documentation](https://momentum.design) for documentation and live examples.
+Checkout the [documentation](https://momentum.design) for documentation and live examples at https://momentum-design.github.io/momentum-ui/.

 ## Goals
 * **Independent** — pick and use only the components you need.